creoapp/documentation/docs/drafts/Button.md

 ```

 ### Most important properties
-Several UI aspects can be configured in the `Button` class but the `Title` and `Style` are the most populars to be configured.
+Several UI aspects can be configured in the `Button` class but the `Title` and `Style` are the most commons to be configured.
 - `Title`: You can specify a button’s title and customize its typographic properties.
 - `Style`: Specifies the style of a button.